Last updated: May 2026

 If your 3PL sits in Kentucky, every California customer pays that premium.
 Many brands try to solve this by splitting inventory across several warehouses, but this creates new problems.

 The cash conversion cycle tracks how long your capital sits idle between paying suppliers and receiving cash from customers.
+This is the cash flow trap that kills otherwise healthy DTC brands.

 Day 1: Pay supplier